 What to expect in an Iyengar yoga class

-A lot of care and attention goes into correct alignment, and poses are taught to be held longer so that the body gets the most benefit, and muscles have time to stretch and relax, and to focus awareness.
+A lot of care and attention goes into correct alignment, and postures are held longer than other styles of yoga so that muscles have time to stretch and relax, and to focus awareness.
 In Iyengar yoga, asanas or postures are well known for their precision and attention to detail in aligning the body correctly.

 About B.K.S Iyengar